pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crossguard/awsguard.md

     $ pulumi policy new awsguard-typescript
     ```

 1. Tweak the code in the `index.ts` file as desired.
-The default implementation provided by the `awsguard-typescript` template simply creates a new instance of `AwsGuard` with all policies set to have an enforcement level of advisory.
+The default implementation provided by the `awsguard-typescript` template creates a new instance of `AwsGuard` with all policies set to have an enforcement level of advisory.

     ```typescript
     new AwsGuard({ all: "advisory" });